-We will return to Jackson Hole between 2:00 and 3:00 pm on the last day.
+We will return to Wilson between 2:00 and 3:00 PM on the last day.

-Today we will ride south from camp on the old railroad grade originally built in the late 1800's.
-We will stop for lunch at Upper Mesa Falls on the Henry's Fork of the Snake River.
+Today we will ride south from camp on the old railroad grade originally built in the late 1800’s.
+We will stop for lunch at Upper Mesa Falls on the Henry’s Fork of the Snake River.
 Here the river is squeezed into a narrow canyon of volcanic rock, basalt and tuff, resulting in the thunderous falls, a 105 foot drop.
 The forest service has restored an old log inn, complete with some very interesting wildlife exhibits.
 After lunch at the falls, we will head back to the railroad grade.
 The first part of our ride this afternoon is a gentle constant downward slope with incredible views of the Warm River, so named because its flow is so constant that it never freezes in the winter.
-Our trail takes us through a restored railroad tunnel, quite an experience.
 Our camp for the evening is in a campground once again right on the banks of the Warm River with perfect access to a fine swimming hole for the kids.
-TOTAL MILEAGE - 10-20 miles
+TOTAL MILEAGE: 10-20 miles

-We'll start our ride this morning rolling out of the pine forest and through the farmer's barley fields on a mix of dirt roads and pavement.
-We'll continue riding east on dirt roads with great intermittent views of the Grand Tetons in Wyoming.
+We’ll start our ride this morning rolling out of the pine forest and through the farmer’s barley fields on a mix of dirt roads and pavement.
+We’ll continue riding east on dirt roads with great intermittent views of the Grand Tetons in Wyoming.
 The Grand Teton is the tallest in the Teton Range at 13,700 feet.
 Relatively untouched by humans, the land has remained a haven to wildlife.
 We will pass lakes that are some of the few surviving trumpeter swan nesting areas and ride through green meadows under the Teton Range.
-There is a continuous climb today that gains 800 feet and we are rewarded with a lovely campsite at Loon Lake.
-TOTAL MILEAGE - 11-27 miles
+There is a continuous climb today that gains 800 feet and we are rewarded with a lovely campsite where we can relax for the evening.
+TOTAL MILEAGE: 11-27 miles

-Today we'll spend some free time in Grand Teton National Park.
-We will shuttle from camp south to the new Visitor's Center with its fantastic exhibits.
-From the center, there will be lots of options, including a hike around Jenny Lake, a boat ride across the Lake and a hike to Hidden Falls and/or Inspiration Point - all of which include lots of great views of the Grand Teton!
-We will meet back at the van in the early afternoon for our return shuttle to Jackson Hole.
-TOTAL MILEAGE - Hiking 2.4-6 miles
+Today we’ll spend some free time in Grand Teton National Park.
+We will shuttle from camp south to the visitor center with its fantastic exhibits.
+From there, we have options, including a hike around Jenny Lake, a boat ride across the lake and a hike to Hidden Falls and/or Inspiration Point – all of which include lots of great views of the Grand Teton!
+We will meet back at the van in the early afternoon for our return shuttle to Wilson.
+TOTAL MILEAGE: 2.5 - 6 miles hiking

 Riding Surface: Gravel and dirt roads, some singletrack, pavement and railroad grade bike paths.